 Just a swipe of violet on the eyelids is the perfect example of how color can instantly transform your makeup look in a matter of seconds.
 The nice part?
 You don't need to wear a lot of intense colors to make a statement with eyeshadow if you tend to gravitate to more of a minimalist approach when wearing different colors.

 Dress up your eye makeup with shades of violet and crystal, finished with dramatic winged eyeliner and voluminous lashes.
-The crystal highlight applied to the inner corners of the eyes is an excellent way to open up eye shape.
-And catches light in the right places.
+The crystal highlight applied to the inner corners of the eyes is an excellent way to open up eye shape, and it catches light in the right places.

 Violet Voss Rainbow Eyeshadow Palette ($42), has all the tones to complete this stunning violet shadow masterpiece.